goldsborough/algs4/analysis/README.md

 # Memory

 - Arrays in Java have an overhead of 24 bytes, i.e. if you have an array of N 32-bit (4-byte) integers the total array will have a space usage of 4N + 24 bytes.
 - Object overhead in Java is 16 bytes.
-Nested classes 8 bytes (pointer to enclosing class).
+Nested classes *an extra* 8 bytes (pointer to enclosing class), unless it is declared static.
+Nested classes also have the object overhead of 16 bytes though.
 - The size of a reference (pointer in C/C++) is 8 bytes.
 - Padding mandates that each object be a multiple of 8 bytes (so extra bytes may be added).